mofatima/DeepLearningRNN/README.md

 # IMDB Movie Review Sentiment Analysis using SimpleRNN

 ## Overview
-This project implements a sentiment analysis model using a Simple Recurrent Neural Network (SimpleRNN).
+In this project I have used a sentiment analysis model using a Simple Recurrent Neural Network (SimpleRNN).
 The model is trained on the IMDB dataset to classify movie reviews as either positive or negative.
 A Streamlit web app is provided for user interaction, allowing users to input a review and receive a sentiment prediction.

 ## Features
 - Uses TensorFlow/Keras for model training and inference